4e7-media-gmbh/smc/_post/22-bilder-die-beweisen-dass-wir-bereits-in-der-zukunft-leben.md

 author: Alena Spitzer
 date: '2015-08-07 11:35:00'
 img: "/img/msd.png"
+tag: []
+keywords:
+- do it for denmark
+- do it for mom
+- fortpflanzung
+- kampagne
+- reisen
+- spies rejser
+- urlaub
+- werbekampagne
+- werbung

 ---
 ## 1. Fremdsprache ganz einfach: eine App die in Echtzeit übersetzt!